CUCUMBERanOrSNCompany/ToDo-List-Rest-API/README.md

       IV. + CheckAndUpdateDueDates(): void (The main method of this service.
 It gets the current time, then it iterates on the list of tasks via _taskService.GetAllTasks(), and update the status of each task if needed).

+    4. _SchedulerServices extends BackgroundService_

+       This service is running the services that need to be run on schedule (DueDateCheckerService), using Sleep logic.